 Monitoring and Reporting

-The District administrator will annually prepare a report on the status of fund balances in relation to this policy and present the report to the District managers in conjunction with the annual audit report to the State of Minnesota.
+The administrator will each month, monitor the status of fund balances in relation to this policy.
+The administrator will, within thirty days after the end of each quarter and annually (in conjunction with the annual audit report to the State of Minnesota) prepare a report on the status of fund balances in relation to this policy and present the report to the Board at the next regular meeting of the Board.

+IV.
+Priority Use of Funds

 When both restricted and unrestricted resources are available for use, it is the District’s general policy to first use restricted resources, then use unrestricted resources as needed.
 When committed, assigned or unassigned resources are available for use, it is the District’s general policy to use resources in the following order; 1) committed 2) assigned and 3) unassigned.

 Riley-Purgatory-Bluff Creek Watershed District

-Internal Controls and Procedures for Financial Management
+Appendix [8] - Internal Controls and Procedures for Financial Management

+Adopted [date of adoption]

 This policy is adopted to provide the Riley-Purgatory-Bluff Creek Watershed District (District) with written internal controls and procedures for financial management.
 Adherence to this policy and procedures will ensure that the District’s finances are managed in accordance with generally accepted accounting principles and best practices, and will minimize District administrative costs.

 Annual budget.
-The administrator annually develops a proposed budget for presentation to the Board of Managers for review.
+The District’s administrator annually develops a proposed budget for presentation to the Board for review.
 After adjustments as directed by the Board, the District schedules and issues appropriate notice for a public hearing on the proposed budget.
-Following the public hearing but before September 15 each year, the Board of Managers adopts the annual budget and certifies it to the Hennepin County auditor.
+Following the public hearing but before September 15 each year, the Board adopts the annual budget and certifies it to the Hennepin County auditor.

-Amounts in any approved budget category may not be reallocated without approval of the Board of Managers.
+Amounts in any approved budget category may not be reallocated or exceeded by more than 5 percent of the approved budget for such category without approval of the Board.

 Actual expenditures may not materially deviate from the amount in an approved budget category.

-Annual financial statements.
-Annual financial statements are accepted by the Board of Managers, then submitted to the Board of Water and Soil Resources and the Office of the State Auditor within 180 days of the end of each fiscal year.
+Annual financial statements protocols.
+Annual year-end financial statements are prepared by the District’s accountants and reviewed and finalized by the District’s administrator and Treasurer with the assistance of the District’s accountant.
+After finalization of the year-end financial statements, the final financial statements are presented to the Board for acceptance and if accepted by the Board are submitted to the District’s auditors appointed by the Board for the purpose of auditing the year-end financial statements as required by Minn.
+Stat. § 103D.355.
+After the annual financial statements are accepted by the Board, they shall be submitted to the Board of Water and Soil Resources and the Office of the State Auditor within 180 days of the end of each fiscal year.

-In preparation for the annual audit of the District finances, the administrator prepares the following documents:
+In preparation for the annual audit of the District’s year-end financial statements for the preceding calendar year, the administrator prepares the following documents: and submits them (or copies thereof) to the District’s auditor:

-Copies of approved budgets and all budget amendments;
+Approved budgets and all budget amendments;

 Detailed general ledger (through year-end);

-Bank reconciliation and bank statements;
+Bank statements and reconciliations thereof;

-Copies of disbursements and receipts;
+Disbursements and receipts;

-Copy of tax (levy) settlements from Hennepin County;
+Tax (levy) settlements from Hennepin County;

-Copy of certification levy;
+The Certification of the tax levy for such year;

-Listing of accounts payable and copies of signed checks;
+List of accounts payable and copies of signed checks;

 Grant and other funding agreements;

-List of capital assets, showing all deletions and additions;
+List of capital assets, showing all deletions and additions, date of acquisition and original cost basis;

-Copies of invoices;
+All invoices;

 Approved minutes.